romenrg/evergreen-skills-developers/CONTRIBUTING.md

  * Once your changes are completed, push them to your fork.
  * Finally, create a [GitHub Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork, by using GitHub's web interface.

+When your PR is submitted, some checks will automatically be run as part of a CI process running in CodeShip.
+Please, pay attention to the result of this process, so that you can fix any errors that are detected and leave the PR in a stable status for maintainers to review.

 When your Pull Request is ready to be merged, the repository maintainers will integrate it and it will be published in the next release.

 ## Code of Conduct